 Simons, R. and Parker, F., Railroads of Indiana, Indiana University Press, 1997.

-Interview with Chuck Allen, former general manager of IHB, in Machines of Iron video, Indiana Harbor Belt and Belt Railway
+Interview with Chuck Allen, former general manager of IHB, in Machines of Iron video, Indiana Harbor Belt

-of Chicago
+of Chicago.

 Harlow, A., The Road of the Century, Creative Age Press, 1947.